 Viet Nam faces three primary health systems related challenges that complicated its response to COVID-19.
 First, the country generally faces overcrowding in hospitals; according to a recent interview conducted right before COVID, Viet Nam had about 24.5 beds per 10,000 population [9].
 Even prior to COVID-19, this led to bed occupancy rates reaching 120%-160%, especially in the central hospitals of some large cities [10].
 Second, there is an urban-rural health divide, wherein people living in rural settings often have pre-existing comorbidities and limited access to health services [13].
 Third, there is also a shortage of physicians; Viet Nam reported roughly 8 physicians per 10,000 people in 2015 [10].
 These factors raised questions of healthcare capacity during COVID-19, and also highlight why Viet Nam focused so much of its efforts during the pandemic on preventing the spread of disease.
 Although Viet Nam’s progress towards UHC may not account for its success in controlling the pandemic during the first year of the pandemic—instead, Viet Nam’s high level of pandemic preparedness and rapid and swift governmental response seem to have played a larger role—it may help the country recover faster in the aftermath of the pandemic.
+Moreover, given the country’s current investment in reinforcing the law and policy to build resilient health system, coupled with its experience with the COVID-19, Viet Nam may be able to respond to the next pandemic more effectively.
+The key for the future health system’s success, however, might rely on how the system come up with the solution to embrace the ever-growing immigrant population in the context of expanding their UHC.

 Pandemic preparedness and response capacity